rawanalqarni/Perfumes_Recommender/README.md

 </table>

 - Phase3: Exploring the dataset by doing a proper Exploratory Data Analysis.
 - Phase4: Building the recommender, using content-based similarity recommender based on cosine similarity.
-This approach was chosen due to the nature of the dataset in hand where there are no enough rating data avaliable in the dataset.
+This approach was chosen due to the nature of the dataset in hand where there are no enough rating data available in the dataset.

 This Repository contains:
 1. Scraping_scripts folder that contains scripts used to scrape data from GoldenScent